terramate-io/terramate/docs/project-config.md

 it is read-only, and is only available when evaluating `terramate.config.run.env` blocks.

+Any attributes defined
-This means that any attributes defined on `terramate.config.run.env` blocks won't affect the `env` namespace.
+on `terramate.config.run.env` blocks won't affect the `env` namespace.

-You can have multiple `terramate.config.run.env` blocks defined on different files, but variable names can NOT be defined twice.
+You can have multiple `terramate.config.run.env` blocks defined on different files, but variable names can **not** be defined twice.